corefan/xenko-docs/en/manual/graphics/rendering-pipeline/index.md

 Rendering logic is divided into @'SiliconStudio.Xenko.Rendering.RenderFeature's.
 Each render feature processes one type of @'SiliconStudio.Xenko.Rendering.RenderObject' (eg meshes, sprites, particles, etc).

 Xenko executes features in phases: **collect**, **extract**, **prepare** and **draw**.
 This means each step of the pipeline can be isolated, parallelized and optimized separately.

 For more information, see [Render features](render-features.md).

 ## Render views

-You can render scenes from multiple points of view, represented as @'SiliconStudio.Xenko.Rendering.RenderView's – eg player views in a splitscreen game, or separate shadow views for cascades in a (shadow map cascade)(../lights-and-shadows/shadows.md).
+You can render scenes from multiple points of view, represented as @'SiliconStudio.Xenko.Rendering.RenderView's – eg player views in a splitscreen game, or separate shadow views for cascades in a [shadow map cascade](../lights-and-shadows/shadows.md).

 Views are a first-class concept available to all rendering phases, allowing batching across multiple views.